open source · MIT license

 Developers & product teams

-Integrate live SERP data into apps, dashboards, or AI agents with a clean REST API and minimal setup.
+Integrate live SERP data into apps, dashboards, or AI agents with a small REST API and minimal setup.

 SEO teams & agencies